merondun/CytoSee/README.md

 **INPUTS:**

-This script primarily analyzes variation between technical replicates and batches, so *a separate .cov.gz is necessary for each library*.
+This script analyzes variation between technical replicates and batches, so *a separate .cov.gz is necessary for each library*.
 This means that you will need to align and extract your files for each replicate individually.
 This is tested with CpG data, but will work with any `.cov.gz` formatted inputs.

-The script takes a simple input, **comma separated**, with details for each library to analyze.
-The four columns with headers are as follows:
+The script takes a simple input table with details of each libray - **comma separated**.
+The four columns with headers are:

 * `biscov`: **full path** to the library [Bismark cov.gz](https://felixkrueger.github.io/Bismark/bismark/methylation_extraction/) file.
 This file has format (chr, pos, pos, methylation percent, read count methylated, read count unmethylated).
 * `runid`: library ID.
 This is a distinct ID given to each library, synonymous with a 'RUN' ID from the NCBI.